-Italians joke that in Italy tax evasion, not soccer (football), is the number one national sport – a quarter of the Italian economy apparently avoids paying taxes.
-So it wasn’t so surprising to find out that Puglia’s trulli, the traditional, white, conical houses that dot the Puglian countryside, were a product of this pervasive practice.
-But as we also learned, the enchanting trulli have an imperceptible quality that’s impossible to place a value upon.
+Italians joke that in Italy, tax evasion, not football (soccer), is the number one national sport – a quarter of the Italian economy apparently avoids paying taxes.
+So it wasn’t surprising to learn that Puglia’s trulli, the traditional white conical houses that dot the Puglian countryside, were a product of this pervasive practice.
+But as we’d also learn, the enchanting trulli have an imperceptible quality that’s impossible to place a value upon

-It was on an amble around the fairy-tale town of Alberobello with Maria, the caretaker of the trullo we’d settled into for a week, and Maria’s family friend, Anna, a local tour guide, that we learned about the inimitably Italian history of these particularly Puglian dwellings.
+It was on an amble around the atmospheric fairy-tale town of Alberobello with Maria, the caretaker of the trullo we’d settled into for a week, and Maria’s family friend, Anna, a local tour guide, that we learned about the inimitably Italian history of these particularly Puglian dwellings.
 Although there are a few theories floating around about the origin of the unique architectural design of these medieval structures called trulli.
 Trullo is singular, trulli is plural.

 Anna reveals that some trulli aren’t permanently inhabited.
 As the size of families grew, along with their affluence, people temporarily move into larger homes in the main part of town, maintaining their medieval trullo for when friends visit, for weekends away, to rent to tourists, or for a more permanent move come retirement.

 One old man we meet in this quaint neighbourhood, now well and truly retired, spends his days at his tidy little trullo, returning to his conventional home and family in the evenings.
 His small kitchenette is bare except for a kettle to make tea, a few provisions for snacks, and a cat and her newborn kittens in a cardboard box to keep him company.

 He keeps the trullo door open and when he’s not welcoming tourists for a chat and look around, he spends his time watching television.
 He says he much prefers living in his trullo to his modern home and plans to move back permanently soon.